skillrepos/k8s-dev-v2/codespace-labs.md

 k get svc -n roar-helm
 ```

-10. Do a port-forward command  to expose the port, like the following:
+10. In the right/second terminal, do a port-forward command  to expose the port, like the following:

 ```
 k port-forward -n roar-helm svc/roar-web :8089 &